Please ensure Javascript is enabled for purposes of website accessibility What is My Business Worth? - Find Out Your Company's Value UA-80146747-1

 • Market Approach

 Simply defined, this method is similar to a real estate comparable method.
 Like businesses in size and industry sell for similar valuations.
 There is the guideline publicly traded company method or the merger and acquired company method (private sale databases).
-There are many databases we can research to find multiples of gross sales and earnings to compare to your business.
+There are many databases we can research to find multiples of gross sales and earnings to compare to your business value.
 This method can be very reliable in most cases and is a strong indicator of value.

 • Income Approach